ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/astrogator/IIPOPTResult.rst

             :widths: auto

             * - :py:attr:`~ansys.stk.core.stkobjects.astrogator.IIPOPTResult.enable`
+              - If true, the variable is being used.
             * - :py:attr:`~ansys.stk.core.stkobjects.astrogator.IIPOPTResult.name`
+              - Get the name of the parameter.
             * - :py:attr:`~ansys.stk.core.stkobjects.astrogator.IIPOPTResult.current_value`
+              - Get the value achieved for this dependent variable in the last targeter run.
+Dimension depends on context.
             * - :py:attr:`~ansys.stk.core.stkobjects.astrogator.IIPOPTResult.parent_name`
+              - Object - the name of the segment to which the parameter belongs.
             * - :py:attr:`~ansys.stk.core.stkobjects.astrogator.IIPOPTResult.lower_bound`
+              - Gets or sets the lower limit achievable by this quantity in the optimizer's iteration history.
+Dimension depends on context.
             * - :py:attr:`~ansys.stk.core.stkobjects.astrogator.IIPOPTResult.upper_bound`
+              - Gets or sets the upper limit achievable by this quantity in the optimizer's iteration history.
+Dimension depends on context.
             * - :py:attr:`~ansys.stk.core.stkobjects.astrogator.IIPOPTResult.scaling_value`
+              - Applies to the Specified Value scaling method.
+Dimension depends on context.
             * - :py:attr:`~ansys.stk.core.stkobjects.astrogator.IIPOPTResult.weight`
+              - Gets or sets the factor by which the constraint error is to be multiplied.
             * - :py:attr:`~ansys.stk.core.stkobjects.astrogator.IIPOPTResult.goal`
+              - Gets or sets the purpose of the element in the problem.
             * - :py:attr:`~ansys.stk.core.stkobjects.astrogator.IIPOPTResult.use_custom_display_unit`
+              - If true, allows display of values in another unit.
             * - :py:attr:`~ansys.stk.core.stkobjects.astrogator.IIPOPTResult.custom_display_unit`
+              - Gets or sets the unit in which the value will be displayed in the GUI.

 Import detail